johno/ruby_optimization_techniques/final/final.md

 ### 1.3 Optimizations

-User receiver methods whenever possible because it avoids the allocation of a copied string.
+Use receiver methods whenever possible because it avoids the allocation of a copied string.

 ```
 2.1.1 :003 > str = "A string.\n"